Worcester, England: Education

 The high schools located in the city are Bishop Perowne CofE College, Blessed Edward Oldcorne Catholic College, Christopher Whitehead Language College, Tudor Grange Academy, Nunnery Wood High School, and the New College Worcester which caters for blind and partially sighted pupils aged 11–18.
-Independent schools in the city include some of the oldest schools in the country The Royal Grammar School (founded in 1291) and Alice Ottley School merged in 2007.
+Independent schools in the city include some of the oldest schools in the country.
+The Royal Grammar School, first mentioned in 1291, merged with the Alice Ottley School in 2007.
 The King's School located in the grounds of Worcester Cathedral was re-founded in 1541 under King Henry VIII.
 Other independent schools include the Independent Christian School, the River School in Fernhill Heath, and New College Worcester.

 The University of Worcester was awarded university status in 2005 by the Privy Council, previously known since 1997 as University College Worcester (UCW) and before that as Worcester College of Higher Education.
 The city is also home to two colleges, Worcester Sixth Form College and Heart of Worcestershire College.